gissleh/ngn4/readme.md

 The changelog is for the node.js module version, and may include silly things like readme being updated.

 ```
+0.3.1
+- Fixed partformat cases to make it possible to replace with nothing, for
+    example to make a hidden capitalization caret (e.g. "Aa_A_R;").

 0.3.0
 - Formats can now have multiple different output formats (e.g.
     formats.full_name.format = ["{first}, the {title}", "{title} {first}",